 When an accident causes paralysis, your life may be changed forever.
 If you are facing such a severe injury because of someone else’s actions, they should be held legally responsible and compensate you for the damage they have done to your life.
-However, determining legal responsibility and the financial impact of a paralysis injury calls for professional help from an experienced Orangeburg paralysis injury lawyer.
+However, determining legal responsibility and the financial impact of these injuries calls for the professional help of an experienced Orangeburg paralysis injury lawyer.

 Legal claims for paralysis injuries need to be handled differently than most other personal injury cases because of their severity and life-long impacts.
 If you are seriously or permanently impaired, you can seek compensation for these losses in addition to other damages such as medical expenses and pain and suffering.
-A seasoned personal injury attorney who understands catastrophic paralysis injury cases could help guide you through the complex injury litigation process.
+A seasoned catastrophic injury attorney who understands could help guide you through the complex injury litigation process.

 Injuries causing full or partial paralysis can occur for many different reasons and may affect victims differently depending on the circumstances.
 For these reasons, the amount of possible recovery for each individual paralysis injury must be considered case-by-case.
 Regardless, the law is clear that when someone suffers an injury because of the negligence of another, they can seek to recover monetary compensation for their injury.